JF-USSC Japan-Australia Dialogue and Exchange for Next Generation (JADE)

 The Japan Foundation (JF) and United States Studies Centre at the University of Sydney (USSC) have established two parallel and interrelated Japan-Australia fellowship programs to strengthen connections between Japanese and Australian policy experts and research institutes and to cultivate the next generation of policy-savvy Japan experts based in Australia and Australia experts based in Japan.

-Participants will experience field trips to Japan or Australia, writing opportunities, research engagements with key government and industry players, and mentorship by senior USSC experts – including Dr Michael J. Green, CEO of the USSC and Professor Peter Dean, Director of Foreign Policy and Defense Program.
+Participants will experience field trips to Japan or Australia, writing opportunities, research engagements with key government and industry players, and mentorship by senior USSC experts – including Dr Michael J. Green, CEO of the USSC and Dr. Lavina Lee, Director of the Foreign Policy and Defense Program.

 Program

-The USSC hosted five visiting fellows from Japan for two weeks, from 17 August to 23 August 2025.
+- The USSC hosted five visiting fellows from Japan for one week, from 27 to 31 July 2026.
 These researchers will be provided with opportunities for mentorship, research assistance and engagement with the Australian government, industry, and policy communities.
 Each fellow is required to produce two written works as part of their residency on topics agreed upon with USSC experts.
 These works will be published on the USSC and the Japan Foundation’s websites.

 *Fellows’ transport, accommodation, and meal costs will be covered.